kojilim/jwt-auth/README.md

-# WeRoster Authentication Sample (Next.js + Drizzle + MySQL + JWT)
+# WeRoster JWT Authenticator (Next.js + Drizzle + MySQL + JWT)

-This project is a secure authentication sample using Next.js 15, Drizzle ORM, MySQL, bcrypt, and JWT (via [jose](https://github.com/panva/jose)).
+This project is an authentication protocol intended for proposed use for WeRoster's applications using Next.js 15, Drizzle ORM, MySQL, bcrypt, and JWT (via [jose](https://github.com/panva/jose)).
 It demonstrates secure login/logout with protected dashboard routes.

 ---